 An atheist, a feminist, an engineer, a depression survivor, a Muslim, a Jew, an Indigenous Australian, and a police officer are all in the same room together.
 What happens?
 Sounds like that old joke on steroids.

 What happens when you get to ask them any uncensored, unabashed, and anonymous questions you have always wanted to get the answers to?
+People are sometimes afraid to ask questions out of fear of seeming “stupid” and yet the smartest, most successful people on the planet are often the ones who ask good questions with an open mind.

 The Ask Me Anything workshop is about teams of diverse volunteer presenters visiting schools, and events around Canberra and regional NSW, to share their personal stories and invite everyone to ask questions they know you've always wanted to.
 The Ask Me Anything team know good questions are the beginning of meaningful dialogue, increased understanding, and positive action to make our communities more informed, and more inclusive of all Australians.
+See what teachers and students have said about our workshops here.

 Our workshops can provide students, staff and/or the wider community, an opportunity to talk face-to-face with diverse locals and seek answers to questions they may not normally have the chance to ask.
 The team aims to shatter stereotypes and misconceptions, and develop mutual respect.
 Let the Ask Me Anything team create a safe space for your students, staff, and/or the community to self-direct their understanding of diverse peoples, and engage with a range of topics including: identity, culture, body-image, depression, racism, disability, halal, terrorism, mutual respect, gender, sexuality, religion, values, PokemonGo and any other topics they care about.